sgr-team/rs_synca/examples/pg_as_calc/README.md

 ## Tests

-All asynchronous functions will become synchronous, without the "tokyo" feature enabled.
+All asynchronous functions will become synchronous without the "tokyo" feature enabled.

 Don't forget to add CI scripts